FHA Loan Requirements: 5 Critical Facts + 17 Common FHA Questions

 FHA loans are often one of the most misunderstood types of programs that a homebuyer can go with and it is important that we decipher some of these points, so thank you for jumping in!
 They have proved to be extremely helpful and an important tool for making the American dream of buying a home come true for so many.

 Not everyone can afford the strict financial requirements of the mortgage industry we are living in today, so in comes a Federal Housing Administration loan.
-This is a government insured loan that has more lenient standards the borrower has to meet and lower down payment requirements, so it is a very popular and effective option for thousands of borrowers.
+This is a government-insured loan that has more lenient standards the borrower has to meet and lower down payment requirements, so it is a very popular and effective option for thousands of borrowers.
 One of the reasons lenders are able to offer this government program is because the borrower is required to pay for mortgage insurance, which in turn ensures the lender if the borrower were to not make good on their mortgage.
+There are ways to get rid of private mortgage insurance on an fha loan for those of you who used an FHA loan prior to June 2013.

 Just like anything else in life, there is some give and take between the borrower and the program that really allows it to benefit all sides involved.
 The required MI (mortgage insurance) on FHA loans gives lenders a good amount of flexibility to still offer very reasonable interest rates and qualify borrowers based on standards that you may not normally see for other mortgage programs.
 While FHA loans have mortgage insurance, keep in mind they don’t have the strict down payment guidelines.